Dilsv/Interactivelearning/README.md

 I made a few changes to the design post creating the wireframes.
 These includes the responsiveness of the quiz boxes on a mobile screen and also directing the home page via the main title.

 ### Surface
 I chose to use a background image of a retro gaming background.
 For the title, I chose a bright purple to make sure this was clear to read and bold.
 For the subheadings and footer, I chose purple to compliment the background but also for it to remain consistent.
 For any content text, I chose the colour black to make this stand out and easy to read.
-For any buttons, I chose to highlight these in the same purple to draw the user to them, and the text within them black.
+For any buttons, I chose to highlight these in the same purple to draw the user to them, and the text within them white.
 I feel that this colour palette is quite age-neutral and keeps the theme consistent, highlighting the element's that are important to the user which makes navigating the website easier.

 The font used is `Abel` and `Acme`.
 The font `Acme` is used as the main title and for the questions.
 The remaining elements are all in the font `Abel`.